fshowalter/movielog-archive/reviews/haunted-gold-1932.md

 As for Wayne, his performance is stiff and unsure, miles from his signature laconic persona.
 At twenty-five, he was still learning.

 And then there's Blue Washington as Wayne's sidekick.
 It's an unfunny and demeaning role that sees him referred to as "boy" by Wayne and "watermelon mouth" by the villains.
-It makes an already bad movie uncomfortable.
+It makes a bad movie even worse.